hannahdesmond/mastery-curriculum/README.md

 * **Procedural?** Programs that do something by working through a series of steps.
 Somewhat like cooking recipes.

 ## Pace
+Some of you will have more time than others, and others of you will find some quizzes easier and some harder.
+Try not to compare your progress with your peers and feel confident to ask for help whatever stage you're at.
+If you're moving through the material quickly, help and go deeper rather than further ahead - assist your cohort peers, play with the code examples, search Google for deeper explanations, etc.

+### Academy Students
-Your aim is to finish all 10 chapters and their respective quizzes over the next **two weeks**.
+As an Academy student completing the PreCourse part-time, your aim is to finish all 10 chapters and their respective quizzes over the next **two weeks**.
 The quizzes can take a long time to complete and the later quizzes tend to take more time than the earlier quizzes.
 Therefore, aim to have completed chapters 1 - 6 by the end of Week 2 and finish chapters 7 - 10 in Week 3.
 Chapter 7 onwards is quite a step up in difficulty so leave good time for them.

-Some of you will have more time than others, and others of you will find some quizzes easier and some harder.
-Try not to compare your progress with your peers and feel confident to ask for help whatever stage you're at.
-If you're moving through the material quickly, help and go deeper rather than further ahead - assist your cohort peers, play with the code examples, search Google for deeper explanations, etc.
+### Apprentices
+If you are an Apprentice working on this as part of the main course, your aim is to finish all 10 chapters and their respective quizzes by the end of **week two**.
+The quizzes can take a long time to complete and the later quizzes tend to take more time than the earlier quizzes.
+Therefore, aim to have completed chapters 1 - 6 by the end of Week 1 and finish chapters 7 - 10 in Week 2.
+Chapter 7 onwards is quite a step up in difficulty so leave good time for them.

 ## Approach